Your Tier 4 responsibilities

 All students at City, University London are required to undertake an ID check before they are permitted to fully register.

-Registration is a two stage process; after you have completed online registration you will be required to attend an in-person identity check in order to complete your enrolment with the University.
-Students who do not register by the end of the registration period will be withdrawn from the University.
+Registration is a two stage process; once you have completed online registration you will need to upload your passport and/or visa so we can verify your identity and nationality before you can become a fully registered student of City, University of London Students who do not register by the end of the registration period will be withdrawn from the University.
 Extensions to the latest date of registration are not permitted.

 Non-EEA students that are not based at the University during their re-registration period will be required to have their ID checked by their host university or employer.
 Further information about how to fulfil this requirement will be sent to students on these schemes by their Programme Administrator.
 Further information about In Person Registration can be found here.